Hypothyroidism and Adrenal Fatigue

 The thyroid and adrenal glands are intimately connected, and the thyroid takes its cues from the adrenals.
 Think of the thyroid as the body’s engine.
 It produces the hormones that drive your energy and your metabolism.
 Your adrenals are your oil and gas.
 They produce other hormones that your body can’t function without.

-In normal, non-stressful conditions, the thyroid steadily produces hormones that are distributed throughout your body to support your metabolism and repair tissue.
+In healthy conditions, the thyroid steadily produces hormones that are distributed throughout your body to support your metabolism and repair tissue.
 Low thyroid levels indicate that your body has used up what thyroid hormones you’ve produced; in other words, your thyroid can’t or isn’t keeping up with your body’s demand.

 Your hypothalamus should perceive those low thyroid hormone levels and then tell the pituitary gland to tell the thyroid to produce more thyroid hormones.
 But the excess cortisol produced by the adrenal glands during the body’s stress response may stunt the thyroid’s regular production.